Annual Practising Certificates

 When practising as a registered paramedic, you must hold an annual practising certificate (APC).
 Working without a current APC is not permitted under the Act and may lead to disciplinary action.

-Once you obtain your practising certificate, you will be able to confirm your practising status by going to the ‘Public Register’ located on our our website.
+Once you obtain your practising certificate, you will be able to confirm your practising status by going to the ‘Public Register’ located on our website.

 Please note, you will not receive a physical certificate, however you may view or print your APC from your MyPMC portal.